vbabashov/loan-classification/README.md

 </p>

 As a future work, I can do feature engineering and use a different hyperparameter tuning technique (e.g., Random Search or Bayesian Optimization) which can potentially result in better classification model.
 In addition to ROC-AUC, I can optimize model performance with respect to Recall and Balanced Accuracy scores.
-Finally, I can try stacking several classifiers in aim to improve the model performance.
+Finally, I can try stacking several classifiers in an aim to improve the model accuracy.